-As a conservator it is generally wise to receive a court order for any significant decisions even if you are not required to do so.
-As long as you presented the court with all the information you had, it will provide your actions with legitimacy.
+As a conservator, it’s generally wise to receive a court order for any significant decisions, even if you don’t need to.
+As long as you present the court with all the information you had, it will provide your actions with legitimacy.

-Finally, conservators are entitled to receive pay.
-Even as a family member or friend you may get paid for the time that you spend managing the ward’s affairs.
+Conservators can, in fact, receive pay.
+Even as a family member or friend, you may earn payment for the time you spend managing the conservatee’s affairs.
 While this can range widely based on circumstances, most conservators claim between $40 and $100 per hour for their work.
 You will want to make sure to fully document your hours, not just the time that you spent but what you did during that time, as you must present your hours to the court in order to receive compensation.

-In most, if not all, cases the money will be taken from the ward’s finances.
+In most cases, the conservatee’s finances is the source of the payment.
 As a result, many individuals who hold conservatorships over friends or loved ones choose not to accept pay, as they don’t want to take money from someone already in a difficult situation.

-A conservatorship can ensure that a loved one’s personal finances and healthcare issues are properly handled after that person is no longer able to make good decisions about such matters.
-It’s best to discuss that option with the potential ward before a conservatorship becomes necessary.
-Likewise, if you want to make sure that your affairs are prudently and sensitively handled should a disability or disease compromise your abilities to make good decisions, it’s best to discuss that with the person or persons you have confidence would make good conservators.
+A conservatorship can ensure that a loved one’s personal finances and healthcare issues are properly handled.
+This is done only after that person is no longer able to make good decisions about such matters.
+It’s best to discuss that option with the potential conservatee before a conservatorship becomes necessary.

-- Many financial advisors have training in and experience with conservatorships and can be an invaluable resource for your family.
+- Many financial advisors have experience with conservatorships and can be an invaluable resource for your family.
 Consider talking to a financial advisor about adult guardianships.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.